Learn more about SCL Health's Heart and Vascular Care

 Just as clogged arteries around the heart can cause a heart attack or a clogged artery in the neck can lead to a stroke, PAD refers to blocked or narrowed arteries in other parts of the body that can be just as serious or life-threatening.

-Unfortunately, PAD may go unnoticed by those who have it as they attribute the symptoms to aging or not being active, but PAD is a major warning sign that should not be ignored.
-The risk factors that lead to PAD are the same risk factors that lead to heart attacks and stroke.
-It stands to reason that if arteries are clogged in the legs, one can expect that similar blockages can and will occur in other parts of the body causing more serious harm or injury.
+Unfortunately, PAD may go unnoticed by those who have it as they attribute the symptoms to aging or not being active, but PAD is a significant warning sign that men and women should not ignore.
+The risk factors that lead to PAD are the same ones that lead to heart attacks and stroke.
+It stands to reason that if arteries are clogged in the legs, one can expect similar blockages to occur in other parts of the body, causing more serious harm or injury.

-Thankfully, PAD is more treatable today and patients can significantly reduce their risk factors with lifestyle changes.
-Just as physical activity, stopping smoking, and managing high blood pressure and cholesterol can reduce stroke and heart attack risks, these same measures can help prevent or reduce PAD.
+Thankfully, PAD is more treatable today, and patients can significantly reduce their risk factors with lifestyle changes.
+Just as physical activity, stopping smoking, and managing high blood pressure and cholesterol can reduce stroke and heart attack risks, these measures can help prevent or minimize PAD.

-If more serious interventions are needed, SCL Health Heart & Vascular Institute physicians in Colorado and Montana work closely with a patient’s primary care provider to develop treatment plans that can range from noninvasive procedures to peripheral angioplasty and stenting when appropriate.
+If more severe interventions are needed, SCL Health Heart & Vascular Institute physicians in Colorado and Montana work closely with a patient’s primary care provider to develop treatment plans ranging from noninvasive procedures to peripheral angioplasty and stenting when appropriate.